-Complaints that result in staff capability or disciplinary
+Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
 If at any formal stage of the complaint it is determined that staff disciplinary or capability proceedings are necessary in order to resolve the issue, the details of this action will remain confidential to the Headteacher and the individual's line manager.
-The complainant is entitled to be informed that the matter is being dealt with appropriately, but they are not entitled to participate in the proceedings and will not receive any detail about them or the outcome.
+Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
+However, the complainant will be notified that the matter is being addressed.
+Complaints about services provided by other providers who may use school premises or facilities Providers should have their own complaints procedure to deal with complaints about service.
+Please contact them direct.